stefanix/WifiTagger/README.md

 - this will copy a bunch of files to the router
 - amoung them setup_remote.sh
 - which it will then also execute
-- the setup.sh will require you to login a couple of time
+- the setup.sh will require you to login a couple of times

 Troubleshooting
 ----------------